-The records request here is contrary to the CRA for at least two distinct reasons.
-First, in making this sweeping demand for D.C.'s full and unredacted state voter registration list, the United States fails to offer a statutorily sufficient statement of "the basis and the purpose" in support of its records requests.
-Second, any records should be redacted to vindicate the privacy and constitutional rights of D.C. voters.
-Nothing in the CRA prevents the appropriate redaction of the sensitive personal information of voters.
-So the United States is not entitled to its requested relief.
+The United States' records request is contrary to the CRA for at least two distinct reasons.
+First, in making this sweeping demand for Hawai'i's full and unredacted state voter registration list, the United States fails to offer a statutorily sufficient statement of "the basis and the purpose" of its records requests.
+Second, any records to which the United States may be entitled should be redacted to vindicate the privacy and constitutional rights of Hawai'i voters.
+Nothing in the CRA prevents appropriate redaction of the sensitive personal information of voters.
+As a result, the United States is not entitled to its requested relief.

-A. The United States' Demand Fails to Meet the CRA's Requirements.
+A. The United States' Demand for Records Fails to Meet the Requisite Statutory Requirements of the CRA.

 Title III of the CRA sets out requirements regarding federal election records, including a requirement in Section 301 for officers of elections to "retain and preserve, for a period of twenty-two months from the date of any" federal election, "all records and papers which come into [their] possession relating to any application, registration, payment of poll tax, or other act requisite to voting in such election," with certain exceptions regarding delivery and designation of custodians.

 52 U.S.C. § 20701.
-Section 303 requires that "[a]ny record or paper" retained and preserved under Section 301 "shall, upon demand in writing by the Attorney General or [her] representative directed to the person having custody, possession, or control of such record or paper, be made available for inspection, reproduction, and copying at the principal office of such custodian by the Attorney General or [her] representative."
-Id. § 20703.
-"This demand shall contain a statement of the basis and the purpose therefor."
-Id. (emphasis added).
-Here, DOJ failed to provide "a statement of the basis and the purpose" for the D.C. requests sufficient to support disclosure of the unredacted voter file.
-Id.; see Compl. ¶¶ 23-29.3
+Section 303 provides that, upon submitting a written demand that "shall contain a statement of the basis and the purpose therefor," the Attorney General or her representative must be permitted to inspect, reproduce, and copy such records or papers.
+Id. § 20703 (emphases added).